- GGC@WKU Home Page

-WKU Health Services has received the injectable form of the adult and pediatric seasonal flu vaccine.
+WKU Health Services has received the adult inactivated injectable form of the seasonal flu vaccine.
+Please know that the inactivated flu vaccine does not contain any live influenza virus.
 We are administering the vaccine on a walk-in basis, so feel free to stop by WKUHS during regular business hours.
-The vaccine is available to faculty, staff, students and their dependents.
+The vaccine is available to all members of the WKU campus community.
 It is recommended by the Center for Disease Control (CDC) that everyone 6 months and older receive the vaccine annually.

 Influenza (also known as the flu) is a contagious respiratory illness caused by flu viruses.
 It can cause mild to severe illness, and at times can lead to death.
 The flu is different from a cold.
 The flu usually comes on suddenly.
 People who have the flu often feel some or all of these symptoms: